Spencer Pratt explains why Lisa Kudrow is ‘rudest celebrity he’s ever met’

 “It was almost like we were filming for Punk’d and a camera was going to pop up, but Heidi and I didn’t care as there was delicious food and a open bar,” he continued, claiming: “As we were sitting there consuming a little caviar, Phoebe [Lisa] approaches, which was a little shocking as no-one had spoken to us at all at the party.”

-He alleged that Kudrow proceeded to tell his wife “right in front of me, that she needs to get away from me as fast as possible because I’m going to murder Heidi”.
+He alleged that Kudrow proceeded to tell his wife “right in front of me, that she needs to get away from me as fast as possible because I’m going to murder [her]”.

-“Heidi waits to see if this is a joke, maybe this is a bit, a skit – maybe this is a hidden camera party and why we were invited to this elite party.
-But no laughs, she just walks away, and that right there was the rudest moment I’ve ever encountered with a human being.”
+He continued: “Heidi waits to see if this is a joke, maybe this is a bit, a skit – maybe this is a hidden camera party and why we were invited to this elite party – but no laughs; she just walks away, and that right there was the rudest moment I’ve ever encountered with a human being.”

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up